pelusa-v/gorm-admin/README.md

 # Add an admin page to your web application!

 Gorm-admin is a Go package that adds an admin page to your web application.
-It works with GORM as the ORM and is compatible with Fiber, Gin, and HTTP.
+It works with GORM as the ORM and is compatible with Fiber (with Gin and HTTP compatibility coming soon).
 The package uses reflection to integrate ORM functionalities across different frameworks and a virtual filesystem to store all admin pages

 Feel free to contribute and improve the code! :)

 ## Installation:
 ```
-go get github.com/pelusa-v/gorm-admin
+go get github.com/pelusa-v/gorm-admin/src/pkg/admin
 ```

 ## Usage: